chrisweb/chris.lu/README_WIP.md

 * [material ui ticket "Improve Next.js 13 support"](https://github.com/mui/material-ui/issues/34905)
 * [emotion ticket "Plans to support Next.js 13 - /app directory"](https://github.com/emotion-js/emotion/issues/2928)

-### css modules
+### global styles

+you can not put global styles into css modules as css modules will locally scope CSS, so all your **gloabl** css should go into a global styles file, you can give that file whatever name you want

+if you try to use global css rules in css modules you will get the following error:

+> Syntax error: Selector "html" is not pure (pure selectors must contain at least one local class or id)

-to get started we create a file `styles.module.css` in our `app` directory and add the following content:
+first we create a global styles file `global.css` in our `app` directory and add the following content:

 ```css
 /* https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties */